timjbruce/reinvent_cvra_bootcamp/README.md

 * Your CVRA Cloudformation stack
 * Your vehicle simulator Cloudformation stack

+Delete your Cloud9 instance if you created one.

 ```bash
 aws cloudformation delete-stack --stack-name <your CVRA stack>
 aws cloudformation delete-stack --stack-name <your vehicle simulator stack>